Welcome to our Governors’ section.

 Patricia Waterhouse - Foundation Governor (appointed by Westminster Diocese)

 I joined the Governing body at St Anne's in October 2016.
 I am passionate about education and specifically about all children having the support they need to thrive and to develop a love of learning.
 I work with the other governors and Mrs Mouna and team to make sure that the school has the tools to help deliver this at St Anne's.
-I am a programme manager in the City by day and have a daughter in primary catholic education in Tower Hamlets.
+I am a programme manager in the City by day.
 I love learning about other religions and cultures and am passionate about celebrating diversity.

-Governor Responsibility - Standards Committee and link governor for Attendance and Early Years Foundation Stage
+Governor Responsibility - Chair of Standards Committee and link governor for Curriculum

 Term: October 2016 - October 2020